Skip to main content

 When it comes to your family’s personal safety, make sure you have working smoke detectors on every floor.

-Pack an emergency bag containing every item of importance to you and your family if you had to flee your premises and keep it near your door.
+Pack an emergency bag containing every item of importance to you and your family if you had to flee your premises, and keep it near your door.
 This might include water bottles, flashlights, extra batteries, a phone charger, and any legal documents and sentimental items you wish to protect from damage or destruction.

 Reducing Premiums Through Risk Mitigation